 Due to stereotypes that are repeated regularly in the media, people are surprised when they learn that peace occupies an exceptional position in Islam.
-In fact, a Muslim repeats the word as-salaam (peace) fully understanding its meaning numerous times every day.
-As-Salaam (the Source of Peace) is one of the names of God; Paradise is called the 'Abode of Peace'; Muslims greet each other using the greeting of peace (As-salaamu 'alaykum, 'peace be upon you'); and they conclude their prayers by repeating this phrase twice.
+In fact, a Muslim repeats the word assalaam (peace) and fully understands its meaning a numerous times every day.

+As-Salaam (the Source of Peace) is one of the names of God; Paradise is called the 'Abode of Peace'; Muslims greet each other using greeting of peace (As-salaamu 'alaykum, 'peace be upon you'); and they conclude their prayers by repeating this phrase twice.
 Islam, the very name of the Muslim faith, means peace.